xchrishawk/superkey/scripts/readme.md

 `superkey` has no dependencies other than the built-in Python standard library.
 A future improvement is to improve the packaging for this library, to make it more consumable by other Python projects.

+## AutoKeyer

+The `autokey.py` script accepts user input from the keyboard, and immediately forwards it on to the keyer to be keyed.
+Any key press which is not a valid Morse code character is ignored.
+The following special key presses are supported:

+- **Backspace** - Immediately stops keying any string which was previously entered.
+This can be used to "cancel" input.
+- **Escape** - Exits the tool.

+The following command line arguments are supported:

+- `--port` - Serial port name.
+- `--baudrate` - Serial port baud rate.
+(This should always be 19200.)
+- `--timeout` - Serial port timeout, in seconds.
+- `--silent` - If specified, input will not be echoed back to the console.

 ## Interactive Python Environment